emre-us/ISL/README.md

 For R, I recommend using [Rstudio IDE](https://rstudio.com/products/rstudio/download/), and, for Python, either JupyterLab or Jupyter Notebook via [Anaconda](https://www.anaconda.com/).
 Also if you are a Mac user, you will need to install [XQuartz](https://www.xquartz.org/) to run the fix() function in R.

+If you are new to R I highly recommend the excellent educational modules at [Teacup Giraffes and Statistics] (https://tinystats.github.io/teacups-giraffes-and-statistics/index.html)

 For these exercises I additionally installed the following packages:

    -> R: ISLR, car